-10 facts you may not know about Serge Gnabry
+10 things you may not know about Serge Gnabry

-Here are 10 things you may not know about Serge Gnabry who is ready to shine for Bayern München after returning from a loan spell at Hoffenheim.
+Here are 10 things you may not know about Bayern München's Serge Gnabry.

 1. Grew up in Stuttgart - and looked up to Özil

 |Serge Gnabry playing for Germany at the Olympics in 2016.||Photo: Andre Borges/Agência Brasília/CC-by-SA 2.0|

 Gnabry was born in Stuttgart on the 14th of July 1995 to a German mother and an Ivorian father.
 He played for local youth sides until he joined VfB Stuttgart at the age of 12.
 Gnabry has revealed he looked up to Mesut Özil as a kid, and at the age of 10 he got a picture taken with the German international who would later become his teammate at Arsenal.

 "It’s a funny story.
 He was involved in a tournament near my hometown when I was about 10.
 He was the best player at the tournament and I got a picture with him back then.
 But you better not ask him about it - otherwise he’ll be too happy," Gnabry has said according to Bundesliga.com.

 He never made his professional debut for VfB Stuttgart, though.
 In 2010, Stuttgart agreed to sell Gnabry to Arsenal for €113.000, but he had to wait until 2016, when he turned 16, to join the London side.

 Gnabry was a very talented sprinter and competed at various athletics meetings in Germany.
 Ultimately, he had to choose to focus on his football career.
 "I never lost a race, but it came to a point where I had to make a choice between athletics and football," he once told Arsenal's website.

 4. Young debutant